 When a DAP application is advertised under the local planning scheme and/or region schemes, submissions may be sent to local government.
 Submitters may also wish to present at the DAP meeting.

-Download the DAP presentation request form (PDF, 301KB).
+Download the DAP presentation request form from the DAP website here

 The number of submissions that may be received at the meeting is at the discretion of the presiding member.
 The presiding member will approve or refuse the request and decide the order in which presentations may be made.